pulse2percept/pulse2percept/doc/topics/cortical.rst

 In this section we will discuss some of the changes made under the hood accomadate cortical features, as well as some important notes for developers to keep in mind.

-Grid Plotting
-^^^^^^^^^^^^^
-Previously, the grid's plot function took in an optional `transform` function that would be applied to all of the points.
-This parameter has been removed, and instead the plot function will automatically apply all of the transforms in the grid's `retinotopy` attribute.
-This is a dictionary of different transforms that can be applied to the grid, such as dva to retinal coordinates or dva to cortical coordinates.
-If you want to plot the grid without transformed points, you can pass in `use_dva=True`.

 Units
 ^^^^^